See Worldwide VoD

 they make BBFC's decisions relating to ancillary providers highly unaccountable as legal responsibility for account blocks rest with the platforms.

-flies in the face of their self-perception, as censorship is most clearly what they will be engaging in.
-Their self-perception is also not a reason to pass the legal buck onto Internet platforms who have no role in deciding whether a site fails to meet
+rather flies in the face of their self-perception, as censorship is most clearly what they will be engaging in.
+Their self-perception is also not a reason to pass the legal buck onto Internet platforms who have no role in deciding whether a site

-and ad networks.
-The alternative--to create enforcement powers against a range of organisations--would need to establish full accountability for the duties imposed on ancillary providers in a court, something that the BBFC seems to wish to avoid.
+providers and ad networks.
+The alternative--to create enforcement powers against a range of organisations--would need to establish full accountability for the duties imposed on ancillary providers in a court, something that the BBFC seems to wish

 Or of course, the government could try to roll back its mistaken approach entirely, and give up on censorship as a punishment: that would be the right thing to do.
 Please